Dec. 15 Class Party

 - You should know that businesses, agencies, boards take a singular pronoun (Chevron opened ITS new headquarters; the San Francisco Board of Supervisors will hold ITS meeting)

-On May 13, the last day of class, we’ll have a joint class with Jesse, starting at 12:35, where you’ll show the rough cut of your videos and we’ll talk about getting read for a career in journalism — networking, internships, scholarships, etc. Let’s talk about food (pizza? potluck?).
+On Dec.
+15 we’ll talk about getting read for a career in journalism — networking, internships, scholarships, etc. Let’s talk about food (pizza? potluck?).

-Today we’ll talk in more detail about your final projects.
+Today we’ll talk more about your final projects.
+Here’s the agenda for the day:

 Here are some examples of trial stories with the San Francisco Chronicle’s coverage of the Yusef Bey IV trial: